-If there’s something that the past year has taught me, it’s that people will cling to their opinions no matter what.
+If there’s something that the past few years have taught me, it’s that people will cling to their opinions no matter what.
 It doesn’t matter how wrong those opinions may be, it is nearly impossible for some people to change their minds on a subject.
 No one likes to have their beliefs challenged and that alone will make people double down on nonsense.
 You could be a qualified expert in your chosen field, but someone who hasn’t done a one-minute-long Google search will argue you down about how wrong you are.
 This is not the way.
 People need to be willing to listen to facts and to change their thinking accordingly.

 Loud and Wrong

 One of the topics that people like to be loud and wrong about is Autism.
 Misinformation swirls around it and people are terrified of the word.
 If you don’t believe me, casually drop it into your conversation and watch the energy shift.
 The stigma around general mental health issues gets magnified when people discuss Autism, and it is frustrating.